We’ve created a comprehensive list of the most famous surfers who have ever put their feet to the wax.

-His clean, smooth surfing interspersed with releases of raw power make him a pleasure to watch on the face of a wave.
+His clean, smooth surfing, interspersed with releases of raw power, makes him a pleasure to watch on the face of a wave.

-Hailing from Santa Barbara, California Tom’s got three-world titles on his mantlepiece and will always be remembered as a surfing great.
+Hailing from Santa Barbara, California, Tom’s got a whopping three-world title on his mantlepiece and will always be remembered as one of surfing’s greatest.

 Gabriel Medina is a genius on a surfboard.
 His fast-paced aerial surfing mixed with powerful hacks and a deadly backhand snap positioned him perfectly as the first Brazillian to claim a WSL world title.